-As the New Year approaches, people across the world prepare to take part in Dry January.
+As the New Year approaches, people across the world prepare to take part in Dry January as part of a new year resolution.

 Although the benefits that come hand-in-hand with Dry January are often advantageous, many are left asking does Dry January benefit those suffering from addiction?